Building and installing hipBLASLt#

 Help information.

-Build the library and client in your local directory.
-This assumes the dependencies are already built.
+Build the library and client.
+Assumes dependencies are already installed.

 Static library#

-To build static libraries with install.sh, use the --static option.
+To build a static library, use the --static option.
 This produces a non-standard static library build.
 This means it has an additional runtime dependency consisting of the entire hipblaslt/ subdirectory, which is located in the /opt/rocm/lib folder.
 You can move this folder, but you must set the environment variable HIPBLASLT_TENSILE_LIBPATH to the new location.

 Dependencies#